 You’re working hard to create a Pinterest marketing strategy that will drive traffic to your blog.
 If you are monetizing your blog then you know an engaged audience are more apt to buy your products.
-Having pins that get shared is an important factor.
-But a strategy you may not have considered is when the best time to pin to Pinterest may be.
+An important factor in driving traffic from Pinterest is pinning at optimal times throughout the week.
 There probably isn’t one best time or day; but paying attention to your followers can provide you with some scheduling insights.
 Here are some ways determine the most effective times to pin.

-There are areas right on Pinterest that can give you some clues as to when you might get the most results from your pins.
-Check out the notifications in the upper right-hand corner of your page.
-This will tell you how many new followers, repins, comments and group board invitations you have waiting for you.
+Your Pinterest Analytics will give you information on how your pins are performing.
+You can view impressions, saves as well as click throughs and see which days are more active.
 Set aside some time to monitor this number throughout your week, both weekdays and weekends.
 When you see it rise, make note of it.
 Then after a week, see if there is a pattern.
-This should tell you the most active times and days of your Pinterest followers.
 Choose these times to schedule your pins.
 The easiest way to do this is by scheduling your pins in Tailwind.
-This is by far the easiest way to set up your times and you can change them as needed.
-Tailwind will also recommend times for you.
-Read my 3 Easy Steps to Scheduling Your Pins in Tailwind.
+This is by far the easiest way to set up your pinning schedule and you can change it as needed.
+Tailwind will also recommend times for you to pin and provides additional analytics.
+Read my 3 Easy Steps to Scheduling Your Pins in Tailwind to get you started.

 < need help setting up tailwind? let me know! >